Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 // TODO: Describe how to implement the handling of a new process

-### Example Orchestrations
+### Solution folder 7.
+Examples

 The purpose of `7.Example` is to give inspiration of how may implement orchestrations in the `process manager`.
-Notice how  the strcture is a simplifien version of folder `4.Orchestrations`.
+Notice how  the structure is a simplified version of folder [`4.
+Orchestrations`](#solution-folder-4-orchestrations).
 The `Example Orchestration` contains two examples, with and without input.
 Which may be used as inspiration to get up and running.
 The tests document how one may start an orchestration.
 How one may test the orchestrations activities and how one may use the client to check the orchestration status.

-Besides that, the `Example orchestation` is used to test the client (Folder 1, 2, 3 )
+Besides that, the `Example orchestation` is used to test the client (solution folder 1, 2, 3 )

 ## GitHub Workflows